GastonZalba/ol-street-view/README.md

 Street View implementation for Open Layers.

 Tested with OpenLayers version 5 and 6.
+For Ol5, you must set a custom "target" to prevent the control from being rendered at the default target ("ol-overlaycontainer-stopevent"), because that messes up the events and breaks the control.

 ## Disclaminer